If you haven’t read my last blog “How to Manage COVID-19 Waste?” then I strongly suggest you read it first.

 - Maintain every record of quarantine centers/homes, and isolation wards in respective states.

 - Ensure proper segregation, also collecting/disposing biomedical waste following biomedical waste management rules, 2016 guidelines.
+Consult our legal regulation and compliance consultants for biomedical waste here!

 - Authorize CBWTFs to work extra time if needs arise.
 Moreover, may allow them to collect the waste whenever required.